 - Sex.
-Men have a slightly higher likelihood of a TIA and a stroke, but more than half of deaths from strokes occur in women.
+Men have a slightly higher risk of a TIA and a stroke.
+But as women age, their risk of a stroke goes up.

 - Sickle cell disease.
-Also called sickle cell anemia, a stroke is a frequent complication of this inherited disorder.
+Stroke is a frequent complication of sickle cell disease.
+Another name for this inherited disorder is sickle cell anemia.
 Sickle-shaped blood cells carry less oxygen and also tend to get stuck in artery walls, hampering blood flow to the brain.
-However, with proper treatment for sickle cell disease, you can lower your risk of a stroke.
+However, with proper treatment of sickle cell disease, you can lower your risk of a stroke.

 - High blood pressure.
 The risk of a stroke begins to increase at blood pressure readings higher than 140/90 millimeters of mercury (mm Hg).
-Your doctor will help you decide on a target blood pressure based on your age, whether you have diabetes and other factors.
+Your health care provider will help you decide on a target blood pressure based on your age, whether you have diabetes and other factors.

 - Cardiovascular disease.
-This includes heart failure, a heart defect, a heart infection or an abnormal heart rhythm.
+This includes heart failure, a heart defect, a heart infection or a heart rhythm that isn't typical.

 - Carotid artery disease.
-The blood vessels in your neck that lead to your brain become clogged.
+In this condition, the blood vessels in the neck that lead to the brain become clogged.

 - Peripheral artery disease (PAD).
-The blood vessels that carry blood to your arms and legs become clogged.
+PAD causes the blood vessels that carry blood to the arms and legs to become clogged.

 - Diabetes.
 Diabetes increases the severity of atherosclerosis — narrowing of the arteries due to accumulation of fatty deposits — and the speed with which it develops.

 - High levels of homocysteine.
-Elevated levels of this amino acid in your blood can cause your arteries to thicken and scar, which makes them more susceptible to clots.
+Elevated levels of this amino acid in the blood can cause the arteries to thicken and scar, which makes them more susceptible to clots.

 - Cigarette smoking.
-Smoking increases your risk of blood clots, raises your blood pressure and contributes to the development of cholesterol-containing fatty deposits in your arteries (atherosclerosis).
+Quit smoking to reduce your risk of a TIA and a stroke.
+Smoking increases your risk of blood clots, raises your blood pressure and contributes to the development of cholesterol-containing fatty deposits in the arteries (atherosclerosis).

 - Physical inactivity.
 Engaging in 30 minutes of moderate-intensity exercise most days helps reduce risk.

 - Poor nutrition.
-Eating too much fat and salt, in particular, increases your risk of a TIA and a stroke.
+Reducing your intake of fat and salt decreases your risk of a TIA and a stroke.

 - Heavy drinking.
 If you drink alcohol, limit yourself to no more than two drinks daily if you're a man and one drink daily if you're a woman.